"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 - Drop Connections (scissors symbol)

-While an object is selected, use the cursor keys to move it by one pixel.
-Hold the Shift key in combination with the cursor keys to move the object by 10 pixels.
+While an object is selected, use the cursor keys to move it one pixel at a time.
+Hold the Shift key in combination with the cursor keys to move the object 10 pixels at a time.

 You can draw connection lines between any map items via drag and drop.
-Simply click on the grey handles next to an item and drag a line to another item you want to draw a connection to.
+Simply click on the gray handles next to an item and drag a line to the item you want to draw a connection to.
 A line will be shown immediately.
-This can be useful to indicate network connections or logical coherences between two items.
+This can be useful to indicate network connections or logical coherence between two items.
 To delete connection lines, click the scissors symbol in the item's edit icons.

 Lines between objects are colored dynamically.
-They will turn red as long as one of the object's icons shows a red Down status.
+They will be red as long as one of the object's icons shows a red Down status.
 This will only affect half of the line, at the end where the red sensor is shown.
-If both objects connected show a red sensor, this will result in a line that is red all over.
+If both objects connected show a red sensor, this will result in a continuous red line.

-Knowledge Base: Why does my browser show an unresponsive script warning while loading the Maps Designer?
+Knowledge Base: Why does my browser show an unresponsive script warning while loading the Map Designer?

 Knowledge Base: Which audible notifications are available in PRTG?
 Can I change the default sound?

 Knowledge Base: Where can I find custom map objects and other map customizations?